 They are a fabulously unique couple.
 They are also a powerful symbol.
 And everyone knew what they were experiencing was a triumph at all levels.

-It didn’t end until we took our glasses up the hill to sit among the wildflowers overlooking the Burren, and watch the sun slowly rise, bathing the valley in rose pink.
+The event began in the afternoon with a moving ceremony and carried on through the evening with dinner and dancing, and it didn’t end until we took our glasses up the hill to sit among the wildflowers, and watch the sun slowly rise, bathing the valley in rose pink.

 And there you have it—with apologies to every other bride and/or groom we’ve known—the most epic wedding that ever was.